Questions? Feedback? powered by Olark live chat software

 Is my student required to complete the entire CAT test in one sitting?

 Your student does not have to complete the entire test at once.
-As the test is only timed per section, they may take breaks between each section.
+As the test is only timed per section, breaks may be taken between each section.
 So long as the timing is kept to for each individual test section, you may take as much time as you need between sections.

 How long does it take to complete either the CAT or TestPoint Placement Test?